 - Learning management systems: Google Apps for Education, Class Dojo, Edmodo & Moodle

-St Columba has developed a STEM Scope and Sequence for K-6 to enable all students to experience a wide range of learning technologies during their time in Primary School.
+St Columba has developed a STEAM Scope and Sequence for Kindergarten to Year 6 to enable all students to experience a wide range of learning technologies during their time in Primary School.

 These activities include robotics, computational thinking and coding using resources such as Beebots, Scratch, Tynker, Blockly, Pencil Code, Makey Makeys and Arduinos.